-Shading is a hard art skill to master, whether you’re using traditional materials or an iPad digital drawing program like Procreate or Procreate Pocket.
+Shading and blending are hard art skills to master, whether you’re using traditional materials or a digital drawing program like Procreate or Procreate Pocket.
 Luckily, with Procreate, there are some tricks you can use to make your shading life easier.

-To shade on Procreate, the best tool to use is the smudge tool paired with one of the airbrushes.
-By adjusting the size of the smudge brush, it’s possible to achieve the best shading and fading for both small and precise areas, as well as large and sweeping areas.
+To shade and blend on Procreate, the best tool to use is the smudge tool paired with one of the airbrushes.
+By adjusting the size of the smudge brush, it’s possible to achieve the best shading for both small and precise areas, as well as large and sweeping areas.

 Let’s dig in!

 How to Use the Smudge Tool to Shade on Procreate

 The smudge tool is a great resource when shading and blending on Procreate.
 While any brush can be paired with the smudge tool, a brush from the airbrushing collection is a great choice given how delicate and airy it is when using it for fading and shadows.

 What I love about shading and blending with the smudge tool is that it gives you a lot of freedom both in Procreate and Procreate Pocket.

 You can pair it with any brush you need, you can change its opacity so that it’s more subtle or intense, and you can change the size of it for more sweeping or detailed work.

 To set up the smudge tool, all you need to do is click on it to open its brush panel.
 If the smudge tool isn’t already selected, click on it once to select it and then click on it again to open the brush panel.